 She exhales heavily and looks over to me.
 “Don’t take this the wrong way, but I’m not so sure I like your friends.”

 Okay, I can’t fault her given that she’s only been with them twice and they’ve been nothing but an almighty fist full of twats, but they’re the most important people in my life.
 How can I even respond to that?

 “I’m not trying to make you choose or talk them down to you or anything, but I’d rather be honest.
-Kate seems to be the only sane one in that crowd, except for your sister.
+Spencer seems to be the only sane one in that crowd, except for your sister.
 I mean, she’s different, but that’s not her fault.”